patricks-js/payment-api/README.md

 ### Functional Requirements

-- CUstomer can create an account
+- Customer can create an account
-- CUstomer can login to their own account
+- Customer can login to their own account
-- CUstomer can be a customer or a merchant
+- Customer can be a Customer or a merchant
-- CUstomer can view transaction history
+- Customer can view transaction history
-- CUstomer can update account information
+- Customer can update account information
 - Customers can make a transfer to other customers
 - Customers can receive transfers from other customers